medic/cht-docs/content/en/apps/tutorials/application-tests.md

 }
 {{< /highlight >}}

+Please note that the `reported_date` above stores the epoch timestamp in milliseconds when the document was first created.
+You can use this external website to convert the timestamp to and from a human readable date: [https://www.epochconverter.com/](https://www.epochconverter.com/)

 After setting the harness defaults, we can now test the task:
 ```js {linenos=true}
 // Get the task by title